microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 }

 var x: Named;
-// y’s inferred type is { name: string; location: string; }
+// y's inferred type is { name: string; location: string; }
 var y = { name: 'Alice', location: 'Seattle' };
 x = y;
 ```

 To check whether y can be assigned to x, the compiler checks each property of x to find a corresponding compatible property in y.
-In this case, y must have a member called ‘name’ that is a string.
+In this case, y must have a member called 'name' that is a string.
 It does, so the assignment is allowed.

 The same rule for assignment is used when checking function call arguments: